ANG13T/Ambience/README.md

-# Discord Bot
+# Ambience
-Coming Soon...
-Spring 2021
+A Discord Bot that provides quality music for work, productivity, and flow.
+Invite it on Discord to improve your focus!